How is the flu spread and how do you catch it?

 Avoiding seasonal flu

-The best way to avoid catching the flu is to get the flu jab – although this isn’t always necessary if you are in good health.
+The best way to avoid catching seasonal flu is to get the flu jab - in particular for those with pre-existing health conditions, pregnant or are over 50.

-For adults, the flu jab is administered as a single injection (children usually receive the vaccine in the form of a nasal spray).
-To be properly protected during the flu season you should ideally receive the vaccine at the end of October or the beginning of November, although it’s better to receive it later than not at all.
+For adults, the flu jab is a single injection (children usually receive the vaccine in the form of a nasal spray).
+To be properly protected during the flu season you should ideally receive the vaccine in the autumn, although it’s better to receive it later than not at all.

 Each winter, different flu viruses become prevalent.
 In response to this, a new flu vaccine is created every single year.
-This means that, to stay protected, you should receive the flu vaccine annually.
+This means that, to stay protected, you should get the flu vaccine annually.

 During flu season you should get into the habit of washing your hands regularly with soap and warm water, particularly after spending time amongst large groups of people, or having contact with someone who is sick.